Ankita6332/DL_Licenseplaterecognition/README.md

 3. Realized the importance of Image augmentation, Scaling and Graying images.
 4. Compared the accuracies by using darknet C compiled binaries and the TFNet wrapper by OpenCV.
 We had to play with scaling strategies to achieve better accuracies.
 5. Identifying the license plate numbers in taking a very long time due to the default CPU compiled OpenCV

-## Future Scope
-1. We want to extend our project on Real Time License Plate Detection.
-2. Compare the performance improvements between YoloV3 and YoloV4 when the darknet wrapper is available.
-3. Find ways to collect datasets for the license plates of different states and countries.
-4. Apply efficient transfer learning techniques and improve the existing weights and further reduce loss.